mark-durbin-ucf/git-novice/_episodes/04-changes.md

 +++ b/mars.txt
 @@ -1,2 +1,3 @@
  Cold and dry, but everything is my favorite color
- The two moons may be a problem for Wolfman
-+But the Mummy will appreciate the lack of humidity
+ The two moons would make for interesting tides, if the planet had oceans +The lack of humidity is good for my hair
 ~~~
 {: .output}